Matthias Ettrich: Early life

-Ettrich was born in Bietigheim-Bissingen, Baden-Württemberg, and went to school in Beilstein while living with his parents in Oberstenfeld.
+Ettrich was born in Bietigheim-Bissingen, Baden-Württemberg, West Germany, and went to school in Beilstein while living with his parents in Oberstenfeld.
 He passed the Abitur in 1991.
 Ettrich studied for his MSc in Computer Science at the Wilhelm Schickard Institute for Computer Science at the University of Tübingen.

 Career

 He currently resides in Berlin, Germany.
-He is currently focused on advising start-ups and corporations on digital transformation and in sound technical decision making.
+He is currently focused on advising start-ups and corporations on digital transformation and in sound technical decision-making.

 Free software projects

 Ettrich founded and furthered the LyX project in 1995, initially conceived as a university term project.
 LyX is a graphical frontend to LaTeX.

-Since LyX's main target platform was Linux, he started to explore different ways to improve the graphical user interface, which ultimately led him to the KDE project.
-Ettrich founded KDE in 1996, when he proposed on Usenet a "consistent, nice looking free desktop-environment" [sic] for Unix-like systems using Qt as its widget toolkit.
+Since LyX's main target platform was Linux, he started exploring different ways to improve the graphical user interface, ultimately leading him to the KDE project.
+Ettrich founded KDE in 1996 when he proposed on Usenet a "consistent, nice looking free desktop environment" [sic] for Unix-like systems using Qt as its widget toolkit.

-On 6 November 2009, Ettrich was decorated with the Federal Cross of Merit for his contributions to Free Software.
+On 6 November 2009, Ettrich was decorated with the Federal Cross of Merit for his contributions to free software.